 The Step Properties pane is used to adjust the properties of each step in the process.
 The pane is divided in a few subsections depending on the step and the data type.
-It always contains a subsection to name and document the selected steps however.
+It always contains a subsection to name and document the selected step.

-Step properties may also depend on the Data Sample's file type.
+Step properties may also depend on the data sample's file type.